 Every week Comic Book Daily asks the question and the crew (and special guests) give their answers; we’ll be doing this for 52 weeks.
 Tip of the hat goes to the gang at Scans Daily for the inspiration.
 This week’s question:

 Who is your favourite death and resurrection in Comics?

 [via Ed Campbell]

-Alexa Tomaszewski (reporter for Comic Book Daily and contributor to the Daily Planet)
+Alexa Tomaszewski (reporter for Comic Book Daily and contributor to)